 Hypercharging B2B Growth

-As FSD continued to grow, so did the brand’s capability to attract even more B2B buyers which account for 50 percent of their customer base.
-To accomplish this, the company planned an ambitious modernization of their digital sales platform tailored to the unique needs of FSD’s business operations.
+As FSD continued to grow, the brand continued attracting B2B buyers which account for 50 percent of their customer base.
+To maintain this momentum, the company planned an ambitious modernization of their digital sales platform tailored to the unique needs of their customer base.

-The first store would be an all new eCommerce storefront which would let them grow their business and expand into new service areas while continuing to accommodate B2B and B2C customers alike.
-The secondary store would go a step further, structured around a B2B business model created in partnership with one of the major food service franchisee chains.
+The first of two planned webstores would be an all new eCommerce storefront intended to expand their business into new service areas for both B2B and B2C customers.
+The secondary store would be structured around a B2B business model created in partnership with one of the major food service franchisee chains.

-This new B2B-centric platform would empower franchises under a convenient outlet to distribute food products and other consumables directly to their franchisees.
-Conversely, franchisees would be able to seamlessly manage the entire ordering process across multiple food service locations, all from the convenience of a centralized admin dashboard.
-Now all FSD needed was a capable leader to make this plan a reality.
+This secondary B2B-centric platform would empower restaurant franchises, providing a convenient outlet to distribute food products and other consumables directly to their franchisees.
+Conversely, franchisees would be able to seamlessly manage the entire ordering process across multiple food service locations from a centralized admin dashboard.
+Now, all FSD needed was a capable leader to get this plan in the oven.

-Mete Gumus, previously CFO for Unilever Food Service division, was recruited to lead the FSD Team as its Managing Director, a role that required vision on how to scale the FSD platform through innovation and strategic alliance with manufacturers and distributors.
+Mete Gumus, previously CFO for Unilever Food Service division, was recruited to lead the FSD Team as its Managing Director, a role requiring insight on how to scale the FSD platform through a strategic alliance with manufacturers and distributors.

 Leading FSD’s digital modernization efforts required a thoughtful technology leader who have had experience working with various eCommerce platforms.
 Mete on-boarded Adeel Murtaza as Head of Technology.
 Previously, Adeel had served as Head of Web and Digital Solutions for French luxury goods conglomerate LVMH, as well as founding shareVentures, his own business consulting agency.
-With prior experience building and managing complex webstores, he was intimately familiar with the strengths and weaknesses of a variety of popular commerce platforms.
+Having prior experience building and managing complex webstores, he was already familiar with the capabilities of today’s most popular digital commerce platforms.

-From the get-go, Adeel envisioned both stores built around an API-based, or “headless” commerce model hosted in the cloud rather a template-based solution.
-First, this would ensure both stores could connect with FSD’s existing business systems including order management and product inventory.
-Secondly, a headless approach would provide developers with the speed and flexibility to create a customized front end experience for each of the proposed webstores.
-Third, cloud-based architecture would help FSD log major savings in physical hardware and support staff.
+A headless approach ensured both stores could connect with FSD’s existing business systems such as order management and product inventory.
+Secondly, a headless approach would provide developers with the flexibility to quickly create a customized front end experience for each proposed webstore.
+Third, the cloud-based architecture would help FSD log major cost savings in both physical hardware and support staff.

-The team implemented a rigorous selection process for their new eCommerce platform spanning nearly 200 specific features while factoring in cost considerations, system development timeframes, and post-deployment maintenance.
-Upon review, many competing platforms such as Shopify fell short of the expected technical capabilities required to manage both FoodServiceDirect.com and the new franchise site as well as their corresponding audiences (B2B and B2C) and business models.
+The team implemented a rigorous selection process for their new eCommerce platform.
+Nearly 200 specific features would need to be available, while also factoring in cost considerations, system development timeframes, and post-deployment maintenance.
+Upon review, many competing platforms – such as Shopify – fell short on the features required to simultaneously manage both FoodServiceDirect.com and the new franchise site.

 A Robust Solution Tailored to B2B Needs

-When they analyzed the capabilities of Magento Commerce, Adeel and his team knew they had found a complete solution capable of handling their large, diverse product catalogue.
-Rather than being locked into templates, the open nature of the Magento architecture allowed them to easily customize product detail pages, create brand pages, and more.
-The platform’s flexibility also meant key portions of the site could be refined as many times as needed, such as the checkout process which was changed four times before being finalized.
+When analyzing Magento Commerce, Adeel and his team knew they had found a complete solution capable of handling their large, diverse product catalogue.
+Rather than being locked into templates, the open nature of the Magento architecture let them easily customize product detail pages, create brand pages, and more.
+The platform’s flexibility also meant key portions of the site could be refined as many times as needed, such as the checkout process which was revised four times before being finalized.

-As a cloud-based solution, Magento Commerce already came with built-in solutions for security, monitoring, and performance.
-This would eliminate the need for additional vendors to integrate additional solutions.
-For example, Magento already has monitoring tools from New Relic and Blackfire.io included and CDN and a web application firewall from Fastly to enhance performance and security right out of the box.
+As a cloud-based solution, Magento Commerce already came with built-in features for security, activity monitoring, and systems performance.
+This helped eliminate the need for additional vendors to integrate additional solutions.
+For example, Magento already has monitoring tools from New Relic and Blackfire.io included as well as CDN and a web application firewall from Fastly to enhance performance and security right out of the box.

-With the development of both stores gaining momentum, the headless approach proved its worth, with APIs providing the customer data needed to shape a frictionless purchasing experience.
-One of the major advantages headless has provided is the boost in scalability, allowing Adeel to add additional resources at any time.
-A seamless integration of third-party technologies via Magento Commerce helped enrich functionality across each webstore, including a search functionality API by Unbxd, product data enrichment solutions from 1Worldsync, customer service software from ZenDesk, and FSD’s own in-house product management software.
+As site development accelerated, the headless approach proved its worth.
+One of the major advantages has been the boost in scalability, allowing Adeel to incorporate additional technical resources at any time.
+The seamless integration of third-party technologies via Magento Commerce helped further enrich functionality across each webstore, including a search functionality API by Unbxd, product data enrichment solutions from 1Worldsync, customer service software from ZenDesk, and FSD’s own in-house product management software.

 A New Platform for B2B Growth

-Since the launch of their new commerce site, FSD not only met, but over delivered on promised business objectives with minimal disruption to their operations.
-By installing Google Merchant Center to create and manage ads for FSD using data from their product catalog, a significant portion of new customer acquisition can be attributed to Google Ads.
+Since launching their new commerce site, FSD has actually over delivered on promised business objectives with minimal disruption to their operations.
+By installing Google Merchant Center to create and manage ads for FSD using their product catalog data, a significant portion of new customer acquisition can be attributed to Google Ads.

-Adeel and his team are actively pursuing new initiatives to further grow the FSD customer base and digital sales alike.
+Adeel and his team are actively pursuing new initiatives to further grow the FSD customer base and digital sales.

-Using Magento Commerce, FSD now offers a competitive purchasing experience to their B2B customer base while pushing towards even more ambitious business development goals in the year ahead.
+Using Magento Commerce, FSD delivers a competitive purchasing experience to their B2B customer base while pushing towards even more ambitious business development goals in the year ahead.